splinetool/react-spline/README.md

 [![](https://raw.githubusercontent.com/splinetool/react-spline/main/.github/screenshots/example-basic.png)](https://codesandbox.io/s/sweet-rain-28pcxt?file=/src/App.js)

-**NOTE**: If you are experiencing CORS issues, you can download the .splinecode file and self-host it.
-This workaround will fix any CORS issue with your prod.spline links.
+**NOTE**: If you are experiencing CORS issues, you can download the .splinecode file and self-host it; this will fix any CORS issue.
 To download, go to Spline's code export panel and click on the download icon visible in the prod.spline textarea.

 ### Next.js